balena-io/debugging-masterclass/README.md

 ```
 We're going to do a couple of things that will show up as problems.
 Something
 you'll often check, and that we'll discuss later, is the state of the balena
-Supervisor (which is responsible for the download, configuration, initialisation
+Supervisor (which is responsible for the download, configuration, initialization
 and startup of applications and their services) and balenaEngine (which is a
-highly customised fork of Docker that actually handles the images, containers
+highly customized fork of Docker that actually handles the images, containers
 and volumes of an application's service).

 First of all, we're going to kill the balenaEngine maliciously without letting